-PROBLEM: Chimney Fire CAUSE SOLUTION Act immediately regardless of cause Turn the thermostat to lowest setting, make sure the loading door and the bypass door are tightly closed.
+PROBLEM: Chimney Fire CAUSE Act immediately regardless of cause SOLUTION Turn the thermostat to lowest setting, check loading door to be sure it is tightly closed.
 Call Fire Department.
-After the fire is out, have your chimney and flue con nnector inspected by a certified chimney sweep.
+After the fire is out, have your chimney and flue connector inspected by a certified chimney sweep.
 A damaged masonry chimney